ryzendew/AffinityOnLinux/README.md

 - **Graphics Backend**: The AppImage uses DXVK by default for NVIDIA, AMD, and Intel GPUs, providing excellent hardware acceleration.
 DXVK and vkd3d-proton have largely taken over for OpenCL in modern setups.
 - **OpenCL/vkd3d**: The AppImage does **not** include OpenCL/vkd3d support.
 For OpenCL hardware acceleration, use the Python GUI installer or shell scripts which will download and configure vkd3d-proton separately.
 - **Performance**: DXVK and vkd3d-proton offer excellent performance for most use cases and are generally more reliable than OpenCL, especially on AMD GPUs.
 If you specifically need OpenCL features, use the standard installer methods.
+- **CPU Compatibility**: AppImage v2 works on any CPU architecture.
+Other AppImage versions may have compatibility issues on older CPUs.
+If you experience issues on an older CPU, try the v2 version.

 ### When to Use AppImage vs. Standard Installer